suprayogo/Blanja-Web/README.md

 ## License 📜📝

-As the specific licensing information for "Blanja" may vary based on the project team's decisions, please refer to the LICENSE file in the project repository for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact 📞📧